Drunk Driver Accident Lawsuit Loans

 If the at-fault driver was drunk and over served at a restaurant or bar, it is possible to sue the serving establishment for damages.
 This type of case is called a Dram Shop lawsuit, and different states have different laws regarding these claims.

-Basically, if a restaurant or bar negligently overserved a patron, and they went on to cause an accident, you can go after the commercial insurance policy of that establishment.
-This means that you and your attorney can go after a substantially larger insurance policy than in typical private vehicle accidents.
+Basically, if a restaurant or bar negligently overserved a patron who went on to cause an accident, you can file a claim against the commercial insurance policy of that establishment.
+This means that you and your attorney can pursue a substantially larger insurance policy than in typical private vehicle accidents.

 FAQs